mantidproject/mantid/docs/source/interfaces/muon/muon_sequential_fitting_tab.rst

 **Initial parameters for each fit** Uses the initial values (as specified in the Fit Table) in each fit calculation.

-**Copy fit parameters to all** Editing a fit fit parameter will be copy its new value across to all domains if this is ticked.
+**Copy fit parameters to all** Editing a fit parameter will copy its new value to all domains if this is ticked.

 Fit Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^